Sam-Dragon/kafka-producer/kafka.md

 - It can consume latest message or all messages from beginning
 - Messages in single partition is read in order but order b/w partitions is not guaranteed

   > Deserialization problem
   - If producer produces data in some format whereas consumer expects in different format data
   - To solve this, we must use "error handling deserializer class" & specify value deserializer type

+  > Dead Letter Topic [DLT]
+  - It records all the messages which have failed due to deserialization issues & can be viewed later for re-processing
+  - This topic must end with extension [.DLT]
+  - It requires all the producer configuration as kafka template wraps the messages & is useful in capturing deserialization errors directly

 # Architecture
 - Generally, we need more than broker.
 It works on leader-follower server.